KonradSchieban/professional-services/examples/security-policy-as-code/README.md

 1. Create a free Mailgun account using the Mailgun documentation here: https://documentation.mailgun.com/en/latest/quickstart.html
 2. Update the config.json placeholder values in `env_setup.sh` with the Mailgun API keys, Mailgun domain, Mailgun to/from, and the bucket where you will store Mailgun configuration data.
 This should be the same bucket you are using for Terraform admin.
-3. Navigate to `terraform/components/in-scope/main.tf` and "uncomment" out the call of the notifcations Terraform module at the bottom of the file (detailed comments are in this file with directions)
+3. Navigate to `terraform/main.tf` and `test/fixtures/in_scope_project/main.tf` and "uncomment" out the call of the notifcations Terraform module at the bottom of the file (detailed comments are in this file with directions)

 #### END OF OPTIONAL STEPS